utilitywarehouse/semaphore-service-mirror/README.md

 ## Usage
 ```
-Usage of ./kube-service-mirror:
+Usage of /kube-service-mirror:
   -kube-config string
         Path of a kube config file, if not provided the app will try to get in cluster config
+  -label-selector string
+        (required) Label of services and endpoints to watch and mirror
   -log-level string
-        log level, defaults to info (default "info")
+        Log level, defaults to info (default "info")
   -mirror-ns string
-        the namespace to create dummy mirror services in
+        The namespace to create dummy mirror services in
   -resync-period duration
         Namespace watcher cache resync period (default 1h0m0s)
   -svc-prefix string
-        a prefix to apply on all mirrored services names
+        (required) A prefix to apply on all mirrored services names.
+Will also be used for initial service sync
+  -svc-sync
+        sync services on startup (default true)
   -target-kube-config string
         (required) Path of the target cluster kube config file to mirrot services from
 ```

+* `-svc-prefix` flag is non optional and has 2 different uses:
+  - It is used as a prefix for your mirrored services, so that you can mirror the same ns/service from different clusters.
+  - It is used to label your mirrored services as:
+    `mirror-svc-prefix-sync: <value>`, so that the app can filter out which services to delete on the initial sync on startup.

 ## Generating mirrored service names